michelcaradec/horsebox/README.md

 Options used:

 - `--from`: folder to (recursively) index.
 - `--pattern`: files to index.

+    > [!IMPORTANT]
-    **Attention!** The pattern must be enclosed in quotes to prevent wildcard expansion.
+    > The pattern must be enclosed in quotes to prevent wildcard expansion.

 - `--query`: search query.
 - `--highlight`: shows the places where the result was found in the content of the files.